20+ Poncho Pattern Free Sewing

 • With the fabric still folded, sew the open sides together, leaving the neck hole and the bottom open.
 This forms the main body of the poncho.

-See also 11+ Apron Free Sewing Pattern
+See also 70'S Halter Top Sewing Pattern

 5. Hem the Edges: